b-acksla-sh/ansible-inventory-proxmox-externally-generated/README.md

     export PVE=192.168.254.1

-jq should be installed/present on the proxmox node.
+jq should be installed/present on that proxmox node.

 ---